-I made these lemon coconut popsicles with unsweetened coconut milk, sweetened shredded coconut and fresh lemon juice.
-When the popsicles were done freezing, we dipped them in a white chocolate magic shell coating and decorated them with melted chocolate, shredded coconut and candy sprinkles.
+I made these lemon coconut popsicles with unsweetened coconut milk, sweetened shredded coconut, and fresh lemon juice.
+When the popsicles were done freezing, we dipped them in a white chocolate magic shell coating and decorated them with melted chocolate, shredded coconut, and candy sprinkles.

 If you were to turn the popsicles around, you would see that I added a white Hershey Kiss candy to the backside of the popsicles to make a bunny tail.

 I didn’t add any additional sugars because the sweetened coconut sweetens the popsicles perfectly.
-If you prefer to use unsweetened coconut, you will need to add a couple tablespoons of sugar to the mixture.
+If you prefer to use unsweetened coconut, you will need to add a couple of tablespoons of sugar to the mixture.

 They look a little complicated at first glance, but they are actually quite easy to make using the Zoku Quick Pop Maker and Zoku Chocolate Station.
 It took just under 20 minutes to make and freeze 6 lemon coconut popsicles for decorating.
 I spent another 20 minutes or so decorating the popsicles.

 I used white chocolate chips and a red oil-based food dye to make the chocolate bunny ears.
-Use oil-based food dyes when working with chocolate because if you add water or alcohol based food dyes, the chocolate will seize, leaving you with a dry, clumpy mess.
+Use oil-based food dyes when working with chocolate because if you add water or alcohol-based food dyes, the chocolate will seize, leaving you with a dry, clumpy mess.